 All versions of Windows 10 come with Cortana, Microsoft’s virtual assistant, that can make calendar entries, take dictation, open applications and local files, search the web, and give directions, all from voice commands on your PC.

-A welcome addition to Windows 10 is a fully integrated version of Virtual Desktops.
+A welcome addition in Windows 10 is a fully integrated version of Virtual Desktops.
 This feature has been around in past iterations of Windows, but always required additional software to get it going.
 Now you'll be able to create different workspaces on your PC very easily thanks to a new Task View option.
 You can also drag and drop open applications onto different desktops, making the whole process smooth, fast, and simple.
-To learn more about this helpful feature read our how to Use Virtual Desktops in Windows 10 guide.
+To learn more about this helpful feature read our guide to using virtual desktops in Windows 10.

 Windows 10 Home will suffice for the vast majority of users who just want to browse the web, do a little work, and manage their media files.
-The benefits of the Pro version focus on security and compatibility, but of course the value of these features will come down to whether you actually intend to use them or not, and most home users won't.
+The benefits of the Pro version focus on security and compatibility, but of course the value of these features will come down to whether you actually intend to use them or not.
+Most users simply won't, so save your money and go for Home instead.